eth-cscs/spack-batteries-included/README.md

 - Ubuntu 14.04 and above
 - Debian 8 and above
 - Fedora 20 and above
-- OpenSUSE 13 and above
+- SUSE Linux 13 and above
 - Arch Linux
 - Gentoo
 - Windows Subsystem for Linux 2 with any of the above distro's.